 The “Yeezy Season 2” show followed most of the premises of the first season.
 The main emphasis was on his best-selling shoe designs, but that didn’t stop a heavy element of the show from being diverted to other theatrics.
 West put together models who besides just being racially diverse, were dressed in fleshy-colored cloaks and hoodies matched with tight hats and leggings designed to complement certain skin tones.
 The color schemes started off with a militant procession of fair-skinned blondes followed by progressively darker garments worn by models whose skin tones darkened at the same pace.
 The models also had an array of different body types (at least by fashion show standards) that were emphasized by the plain, mostly drab clothing.

 Things got strange as a few key models clearly played the roles of drill sergeants as well.
 Conclusions have been drawn that the display could’ve been meant as anything from mere eye candy to allusions of class warfare being conducted along racially drawn lines.
 Overall, it’s fair to say that the procession was designed at least as much as a spectacle as an endorsement of the clothing.
-To contrast it all, West’s wife and biracial daughter sat at the center of the show next to Anna Wintour — the famous Vogue editor whose work is perhaps more responsible than anyone else’s for interlinking celebrities, political elites, and business leaders to the world of fashion.
+To contrast it all, West’s wife and biracial daughter sat at the center of the show next to Anna Wintour — the famous Vogue editor whose work is perhaps more responsible than anyone else’s for interlinking the worlds of high fashion, celebrity and political elites.

 We can’t be totally certain, but there is a solid chance that there truly is a deep amount of racial commentary in West’s New York show, among other shows that he has had.
 As he continues to transition within the industry from being a mere celebrity designer to a gradually more respected major player, his non fashion-related views will likely be taken more seriously, too.
 He has admitted that his original inspiration for the look of the show was to some degree inspired by the London riots.